faraheloumi/pr-preview-project-react-nginx/README.md

 - DuckDNS account with a registered subdomain.
 - Update your DNS to point to your server’s public IP.

-## 🌍 DuckDNS Configuration & Port Forwarding
+## 🌍 DuckDNS Configuration and Port Forwarding
 1. Login to DuckDNS
 - Go to ```https://www.duckdns.org```.
 - Create an account or log in with GitHub / Google / Twitter.